 - Must have knowledge and experience sufficient to design and lead the class.

-- Must have teaching experience, minimally one semester as a NINJA and preferably training in pedagogical methods and curriculum design.
+- Must have teaching experience, minimally one semester as a Course Assistant and preferably training in pedagogical methods and curriculum design.

 - Must register for an ISR-G, up to 4 credits, for a letter grade.
 These credits can count as either AHS credit (assuming one of the supervising faculty members is credentialed to give such credit) or as general degree credit.